shipt/plinko/README.md

 ## Features

-* Geenraic suppor for states and triggers
+* Simple support for states and triggers
 * Entry/Exit events for states

 Some useful extensions are also provided: